Oil near multi-year highs as Iran sanctions tighten supply outlook

 That is up 27 percent since mid-2016 and means that U.S. output is creeping ever closer to that of top producer Russia, which pumps about 11 million bpd.

-Source: Reuters (By Christopher Johnson; Additional teporting by Henning Gloystein in Singapore; Editing by David Goodman)
+Source: Reuters (Additional teporting by Henning Gloystein in Singapore; Editing by David Goodman and Jason Neely)